tangollama/cis411_lab1/labreports/LAB_JostonChan.md

 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+**Answer:**
+Changes are needed because of the slow processing speed of the current MVC model due to large volume of data.
+To combat this, I would suggest implementing the **microservice architecture pattern**.
+With this, the structure of the web application will be broken down even more into distinct service components, causing development and deployment of services to be easier as we do not need to modify the whole application.
+The benefits of implementing the microservice pattern is due to its scalability.
+We will able scale up or down for certain services and pinpoint and maintain services that have network traffic.
+Thus, we are able to work with the large volume of data.
+Not only that, if one of the service components fails, we can use another service component and the application will continue to run.
+The drawback with this architecture pattern is **the communication between services is complex** because of the broken-down nature.
+Additionally, we need to create and maintain multiple databases for the many services.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).